 An ApsaraDB for Redis instance that is deployed in a single zone can tolerate server- and rack-level faults.
 An ApsaraDB for Redis instance that is deployed in multiple zones can tolerate data center-level faults.

-- In the panel that appears, set the following parameters.
+In the panel that appears, configure the parameters described in the following table.

-- Update Now: After you click OK, the migration immediately starts.
-When the instance status changes to Running, the instance is migrated.
+Update Now: After you click OK, the migration immediately starts.
+When the instance state changes to Running, the instance is migrated.

 Related API operations